dborodin836/TF2-GPTChatBot/README.md

 3. Download the model of your choice for text generation.

-4. Launch the `text-generation-webui` application, ensuring that you include the `--public-api` option in the launch settings.
+4. Launch the `text-generation-webui` application, ensuring that you include the `--api` option in the launch settings (`CMD_FLAGS.txt` file).

+> **NOTE**: If you're running the api on a remote server you might try `--public-api` option.

-5. After the application starts, copy the **public non-streaming** URL provided by the application.
+5. After the application starts, copy the **OpenAI-compatible API URL** provided by the application.

 6. Open the `config.ini` file once more and find the `CUSTOM_MODEL_HOST` variable.
 Paste the previously copied URL as the value for this variable.

 7. Save the changes made to the `config.ini` file.

-8. DONE!

 ### Prompts